About the 4-H Dog Project

 Advancing to the State Fair

 - Yes!
 Dog project exhibits from 4-H members grades 3 and up may advance to the State Fair.
+(You do not need to qualify at the county level to enter State Fair animal shows.)
 Be sure to review the Indiana 4-H Policies and Procedures for 4-H Animal Shows at the Indiana State Fair.

 Cloverbuds (Grades K-2)